-For some years now, the National Archives has been facing many challenges as a result of the tightening fiscal environment and growing public demand for our services.
+The National Archives faces many challenges as a result of the tightening fiscal environment and growing public demand for our services.
 Budget and staffing reductions are affecting our capacity to perform our fundamental role of securing, preserving, maintaining and making accessible the authentic and essential records of the decisions and actions of government, while providing high standards of service delivery that all Australians should expect from their National Archives.

-In recognition of these significant challenges and opportunities, the Government has initiated an independent Functional and Efficiency Review of the National Archives to examine the purpose, role and functions of the institution and recommend the appropriate level of resourcing it should receive.
+In recognition of these significant challenges and opportunities, in 2019 the Australian Government initiated an independent Functional and Efficiency Review of the National Archives to examine the purpose, role and functions of the institution and recommend the appropriate level of resourcing it should receive.

 Led by former Department of Finance Secretary Mr David Tune, the Functional and Efficiency Review considered: